kyma-incubator/compass/docs/kyma-environment-broker/03-03-add-provisioning-step.md

         return "Hello_World"
     }

-    // Your step can be repeated in case any other step will fail, even if your step has already done its job func (s *HelloWorldStep) Run(operation internal.ProvisioningOperation, log *logrus.Entry) (internal.ProvisioningOperation, time.Duration, error) {
+    // Your step can be repeated in case any other step fails, even if your step has already done its job func (s *HelloWorldStep) Run(operation internal.ProvisioningOperation, log *logrus.Entry) (internal.ProvisioningOperation, time.Duration, error) {
         log.Info("Start step")

         // check if step should run or his job is done in the previous iteration
-        // All non-save in storage operation data are empty (e.g. InputCreator overrides)
+        // All non-save operation data are empty (e.g. InputCreator overrides)

-        // Prepare data ?
+        // Add your logic here

-        // A call to external services
-        response, err := s.client.Get("http://example.com")
+        // Add a call to an external service response, err := s.client.Get("http://example.com")
         if err != nil {
-            // err during call to external service may be temporary so time.Duration should be returned
+            // Error during a call to an external service may be temporary so you should return time.Duration
-            // All operation process (all steps) will be repeated in X second/minute... return operation, 1 * time.Second, nil
+            // All steps will be repeated in X seconds/minutes return operation, 1 * time.Second, nil
         }
         defer response.Body.Close()